 - Toss the other end of the rope over the top of the machine.
 You want about 4 feet worth of rope sitting on the floor.

-- Tie that end of the bar securely to your 25lb plate.
+- Tie that end of the bar securely to your heaviest plate.
 Given the length of the rope, the tied-on plate should be sitting on the floor.

 - Unlock the bar.

-- Pull the bar down, then gently nudge it up and down to see if it is balanced.
+- Let the bar down enough to raise the plates off the floor, then gently nudge it up and down to see if it is balanced.
 You will have to move it, because the rope adds a lot of friction draped over the frame above you instead of going through a pulley.

 - Move the bar back above your head to lower the plates to the floor, and lock the bar in place.